Proof of Concept in Software Development: What, When, and Why Your Startup Needs It

 So when is the Proof of Concept needed in software development?

-• You’re validating a completely new idea.
-You have a vague understanding of how your new concept will work but have no field data to prove your ideas.
-In this regard, PoC will help you present your idea to potential stakeholders and persuade them to invest in your product.
+- You’re validating a completely new idea.
+You have a general understanding of how your new concept will work but lack real-world data to back up your assumptions.
+In this case, a PoC will help you present your idea to potential stakeholders and persuade them to invest in your product.
+For example, if you're developing an app with a unique feature unlike anything else on the market, a PoC can help determine if there's a demand for such a feature and what the core elements should be.

-• You want to add a never-tested-before feature to an existing software.
-In this case, make sure to collect enough user feedback in order not to lose existing customers and attract enough new users.
+- You want to add a never-tested-before feature to an existing software.
+In this scenario, it's crucial to gather sufficient user feedback to avoid losing current customers and attract new ones.
+A PoC allows you to test user perception of the new feature and confirm its demand and usefulness.

-• You’re exploring new ways to enrich the functionality of your software.
-A thorough research and a series of interviews will help you better understand the market demand to cut out the unviable ideas and focus on those profitable instead.
+- You’re exploring new ways to enrich the functionality of your software.
+Thorough research and a series of interviews will help you better understand market demand, weed out non-viable ideas, and focus on the most profitable ones.
+A PoC can help assess market interest in various feature enhancements and select the most promising.

-• You have a limited budget for the initial phase.
-Proof of Concept does not require much money in comparison to more complicated development activities, it can help you wisely allocate budgets to be better prepared for funding rounds.
+- You have a limited budget for the initial phase.
+A Proof of Concept doesn't require a large investment compared to more complex development activities and can help you allocate your budget wisely and better prepare for funding rounds.
+A PoC is a cost-effective way to validate the viability of an idea before full-scale development.

 Why is Proof of Concept Important